 For so long as the Stockholders Agreement remains in effect, Sponsor Directors may be removed only with the consent of our Sponsor.
 In the case of a vacancy on our board of directors created by the removal or resignation of a Sponsor Director, the Stockholders Agreement requires us to nominate an individual designated by affiliates of our Sponsor for election to fill the vacancy.
 Additionally, for so long as affiliates of our Sponsor hold at least 25% of our outstanding shares of common stock, we must take all necessary action to ensure that the number of directors serving on our board of directors will not exceed eight without the consent of affiliates of our Sponsor.
-Further, for so long as affiliates of our Sponsor are entitled to designate two Sponsor Directors for election to our board of directors, we are required to take all necessary action to cause the chairperson of our board of directors to be an individual chosen by affiliates of our Sponsor.
+Further, for so long as affiliates of our Sponsor are entitled to designate two Sponsor Directors for election to cause the chairperson of our board of directors to be an individual chosen by affiliates of our Sponsor.